Did you know 70% of nurses graduate with debt? It’s very common, so if you’re struggling with debt, know that you’re not alone.

 Unsecured loans are more prevalent in the marketplace.
 They include personal loans, credit cards, and payday loans.
 These types of loans are based solely on your credit history.
 Because these loans are considered riskier in the eyes of creditors, they’re more expensive.
 However, they are typically easier to access.

-#2 Your credit score and report influence the rates you’ll get
+#2 Your credit score influences the rates you’ll get

 Payment History (35%) – Are you paying back at least your minimum balance every month?
 If defaulting, or not paying becomes a consistent pattern, your credit score will fall.